GhostofGoes/getmac/README.md

 * Python 2.7 and 3.4+
 * Lightweight, with no dependencies and a small package size
 * Can be dropped into a project as a standalone .py file
-* Supports most interpreters: CPython, pypy, pypy3, and IronPython
+* Supports most interpreters: CPython, pypy, pypy3, IronPython 2.7, and Jython 2.7
 * Provides a simple command line tool (when installed as a package)
 * MIT licensed!